 RULES

-PLEASE READ AND ABIDE BY OUR RULES FOR COMPETITORS
+PLEASE READ AND ABIDE BY THESE RULES

 Phoenix 4th of July Dance Competitions are run by Greater Phoenix Swing Dance Club.
 Final decisions on any matters pertaining to competitions rests solely with the organizer.